Chouffy/home_assistant_tgtg/README.md

 # TooGoodToGo items stock as a sensor in Home Assistant

-⚠ There's an [on-going issue](https://github.com/Chouffy/home_assistant_tgtg/issues/37) that prevents retrieving the `tgtg` data.
-This module will probably won't work for you right now, unlessit is resolved on the upstream module - see [this issue](https://github.com/ahivert/tgtg-python/issues/205).

----

 This aim to show the stock of one or multiple [TooGoodToGo](https://toogoodtogo.com/) item using the [tgtg-python](https://github.com/ahivert/tgtg-python) library.
 Sensor data can be used afterward to generate notifications, history graphs, ... share your best examples in the [Discussion tab](https://github.com/Chouffy/home_assistant_tgtg/discussions)!